640 South State StreetDover, Delaware 19901

 Added to bath water

 The practice of using herbal supplements dates back thousands of years.
-Today, there is a resurgence in the use of herbal supplements among American consumers.
+Today, the use of herbal supplements is common among American consumers.
 However, herbal supplements are not for everyone.
 Because they are not subject to close scrutiny by the FDA, or other governing agencies, the use of herbal supplements remains controversial.
 It is best to consult your doctor about any symptoms or conditions you are experiencing and to discuss the use of herbal supplements.

-Herbal supplements are considered foods, not drugs, by the FDA and, therefore, are not subject to the same testing, manufacturing, and labeling standards and regulations as drugs.
+The FDA considers herbal supplements foods, not drugs.
+Therefore, they are not subject to the same testing, manufacturing, and labeling standards and regulations as drugs.

-In January 2000, the FDA updated the laws governing the labeling of herbal supplements, so consumers now can see labels that explain how herbs can influence different actions in the body.
-However, herbal supplement labels still cannot say anything about treating specific medical conditions, because herbal supplements are not subject to clinical trials or to the same manufacturing standards as prescription or traditional over-the-counter drugs.
+You can now see labels that explain how herbs can influence different actions in the body.
+However, herbal supplement labels can't refer to treating specific medical conditions.
+This is because herbal supplements are not subject to clinical trials or to the same manufacturing standards as prescription or traditional over-the-counter drugs.

 For example, St. John's wort is a popular herbal supplement thought to be useful for treating depression in some cases.
-A product label on St. John's wort might say, "enhances mood," but it cannot, according to FDA regulations, lay claim to treating a specific condition, because the product has not been subject to the extensive clinical testing of FDA-approved medications.
+A product label on St. John's wort might say, "enhances mood," but it cannot claim to treat a specific condition.

-Dietary supplements, unlike medications, are not required to be standardized to ensure batch-to-batch consistency.
-Some manufacturers may use the word standardized on a supplement label, but it does not necessarily mean the same thing from one manufacturer to the next because there is no legal definition of the term.
+Herbal supplements, unlike medications, are not required to be standardized to ensure batch-to-batch consistency.
+Some manufacturers may use the word standardized on a supplement label, but it does not necessarily mean the same thing from one manufacturer to the next.

-Herbal medications can interact with conventional medicines or have strong effects.
+Herbal supplements can interact with conventional medicines or have strong effects.
 Do not self-diagnose.
 Consult your doctor before taking herbal supplements.

 Educate yourself.
 Learn as much as you can about the herbs you are taking by consulting your doctor and contacting herbal supplement manufacturers for information.

 If you use herbal supplements, follow label instructions carefully and use the prescribed dosage only.
-Never exceed the recommended dosage, and seek out information about contraindications.
+Never exceed the recommended dosage, and seek out information about who should not take the supplement.

 Watch for side effects.
 If symptoms, such as nausea, dizziness, headache, or upset stomach, occur, reduce the dosage or stop taking the herbal supplement.